Operation Ichi-Go: Henan

+Shaanxi

+To support the Twelfth Army's operation in Henan, the Japanese First Army in Shanxi crossed the Yellow River near Yuanqu on May 9 and captured Shan County and Daying in Shaanxi on May 18.
+Given the concentration of retreating troops of the Chinese First War Zone and reinforcements from Hu Zongnan's Eighth War Zone, the First Army considered the possibility of a Chinese counterattack on Shan County and other areas, deeming it necessary to strike first to seize the initiative.
+Upon learning of the First Army's operational plan and discussing with the commander of the First Army, General Yasuji Okamura, commander of the North China Area Army, approved of the offensive operation and transferred units of the Twelfth Army such as the 3rd Tank Division with a one-week deadline for their return.
+On June 1, the Chinese Army under Hu Zongnan launched its offensive towards Shan County.
+Despite inflicting heavy casualties on certain units of the Japanese 69th Division, the attack ultimately stalled after three days.
+On June 5, the Japanese Army launched its offensive towards Lingbao but it did not proceed as expected with slow progress and heavy losses due to unexpected strong Chinese resistance.
+The First Army lost contact with its units and for some time was unaware of the battlefield situation.
+As the deadline on June 10 approached, the First Army was anxious and mobilized the reserve force in Nancun.
+At the same time, the Chinese defenses were showing signs of breaking and some units began retreating without orders.
+By midnight, the Chinese Army was ordered to retreat and the Japanese Army gave chase on June 11 with its tank division.
+Having achieved its operational objective of defeating the eastward-advancing troops of the Eighth War Zone, the Japanese Army ordered a withdrawal on June 12, swiftly restoring their original positions.

 Hunan

 The next phase was Togo 1 with the objective of securing the Guangzhou–Hankou railway from Wuhan to Hengyang.
 Togo 1 started on 27 May and involved 200,000 Japanese troops advancing south from Wuhan to Changsha.
 Central China was defended by another 400,000 troops.
 The ROC's Ninth War Zone, commanded by General Xue Yue, defended Changsha; it had held the city against three Japanese campaigns from 1939 to 1942; as in those engagements, Ninth War Zone strategy was a fighting withdrawal to the city combined with scorched earth.
 Togo 1 was much larger than the previous campaigns, advancing in three - rather than one - columns over a 150 kilometer-wide front; it was also adequately supplied.
 On 29 May, the ROC Military Affairs Commission ordered Changsha to be held to defend USAF air bases and maintain American confidence; the option of abandoning railway and retreating south-east to Guilin was rejected.
 Chiang refused to send supplies to Changsha because he believed Xue was disloyal.